 - Administrative boards

-Administrative actions include a variety of proceedings covering charges from AWOL and disrespect to sexual assault and murder.
+Administrative actions include a variety of proceedings covering allegations of misconduct, substandard performance of duty, and other alleged failures to meet standards of the U.S. Navy or the Marine Corps.
 The most common administrative action is known as nonjudicial punishment.
 Also known as an NJP or office hours, these proceedings are intended for lesser offenses but you always have the right to demand a trial by court-martial, unless you are embarked on a ship.
+Nonjudicial punishment can be appealed to the commander of the officer who imposed NJP, normally within five days of imposition of punishment.

 Common Military Offenses at Camp Pendleton